Rate:

 Now imagine changing the supply picture.

 This is why throngs of investors get so excited about offshore oil, oil sands, and the arctic reserves. . . because it increases supply.
-And the companies that have access to the new supply make an absolute fortune.
+And the companies that have access to the new supply can earn a great deal of money.

 The entire business of wildcatting was built on this premise.